-Peter Treherne is a moving image artist focusing on the lived histories of rural workers and communities.
-His artwork has been exhibited at galleries and festivals around the world including the Institute of Contemporary Arts London and Rencontres Internationales Paris/Berlin, has been funded by the Arts Council of England, and is distributed by the Canadian Filmmakers Distribution Centre and Kinoscope.
+Peter Treherne is a moving image artist who creates ethnographic fantasies with rural communities.
+His work has been exhibited at galleries and festivals around the world, including the Institute of Contemporary Arts and Rencontres Internationales, and is regularly funded by Arts Council England.

-He is currently working on Matter of Britain, an ethnographic document of an English Country village, which combines recordings of daily work across the four seasons with community performances of the Arthurian Waste Land mythology.
+He has recently completed Matter of Britain, which documents an English country village’s quest for the Holy Grail.
+The artwork combines recordings of agricultural work across the four seasons with community performances of the Arthurian Wasteland mythology.

 Peter was also founder and director of the Slow Film Festival, an organisation dedicated to sharing moving image art with rural audiences.
 As director, he collaborated with the British Council and MUBI to exhibit work from artists including James Benning, Babette Mangolte and Kevin Jerome Everson.
 He remains a trustee of the organisation.